jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
   You can see that it is pretty bare bones.
 What Mustache will do is take the user data from the controller action and replace it in this template.
 We will then collect that html into a view.
-I don&#8217;t want to get into a huge overview of the Mustache syntax, so I would ask you to visit the <a href="https://github.com/janl/mustache.js">Mustache JS Documentation</a>.
+I don't want to get into a huge overview of the Mustache syntax, so I would ask you to visit the <a href="https://github.com/janl/mustache.js">Mustache JS Documentation</a>.
 </p>